email Andy! Andy's Toys

 Logo from the First Prize Albany Meats truck.
 An Art deco version truck.

-Two NEW variations in the last series of Art deco-style Metalcraft trucks.
+Two VERY RARE variations in the last series of Art deco-style Metalcraft trucks.

 'New England Stores'.
-It has dummy headlights and solid rubber wheels.
+It has dummy headlights and solid rubber wheels, this is the ONLY KNOWN example.

 Goodrich Prototype from the files of Al Korte, the designer.